sohaamir/neuro_resources/docs/neuro_resources.md

 - [Course Handouts for Bayesian Data Analysis Class](https://psyc-bayes-notes.netlify.app/) The online collection course handouts for PSYC 621 class taught by Mark Lai, USC.
 More courses regarding statistics in Psychology can be found on his website [here](https://quantscience.rbind.io/course).

+- [Bayes Rules!
+An Introduction to Applied Bayesian Modeling](https://www.bayesrulesbook.com/) An online book teaching students Bayesian approaches and their everyday modern practice in statistics and data science, using R and `rstan`.
+By Alicia A. Johnson, Miles Q. Ott and Mine Dogucu.

 ## Research guidance, planning and open research practice
 Getting into a field as complicated and challenging as cognitive neuroscience can be overwhelming.
 These resources are a great guide to organising one's research.